 I shake my head and laugh.
 I had a feeling that would be the answer, in fact, I was expecting it.
 “No, I’m not going to call you a coward, Sutherland.
 Or make threats.
 You know what I can do to you – what people of conscience and justice can do to you, to your plans.
 The day will come, when you will regret your choice today.
 When you had a chance to beat me, and passed it up.”
 I smile.
 “The universe is a helluva lot bigger than you, David.
 The day you discover that will be the worst day of your life.
 And it’s coming.”

-“Spare me the melodrama, Craig.
+"Spare me the melodrama, Carson.
 I’ll be too busy running the country to have time for it.”

 “It’s not even close to over.
 Harass me?
 Harass my friends?
 We haven’t even gotten warmed up.”